Effect of backreaction on Island, Page curve and Mutual Information: Summary and Discussion

 Subsequently we studied the impact of the backreaction parameter on the entanglement entropy of radiation and its effect on the Page curve.
-It was observed that the Page curve depends on the backreaction parameter and is shifted towards a later time as the value of the backreaction parameter is increased.
-This is because backreaction decreases the temperature of the deformed black hole causing it to evaporate more slowly.
+It was observed that the Page curve depends on the backreaction parameter and gets shifted towards a later time as the value of the backreaction parameter is increased.
+This is because backreaction decreases the temperature of the deformed black hole causing it to evaporate slowly.
 As a result, the growth rate of the entanglement entropy slows down initially and it reaches the saturation value at a later time.
-Consequently the emergence of the island is delayed and the Page curve gets shifted to a later time.
-Moreover we observe the usual Page curve of the eternal black hole in the absence of deformation in the black hole geometry.
+Consequently the emergence of the island is delayed and the Page time gets shifted to a later time.
+In the absence of backreaction our result recover the Page curve of the eternal AdS black hole.
+We calculated the scrambling time and observed that it is influenced by the backreaction.
+This backreaction or deformation increases the scrambling time which leads to longer time duration required for the information retrieval.
+Furthermore, we computed the mutual information for backreacted system.
+Before the Page time, we noticed that the MI between the radiation subsystems is constant at the initial time and decreases as time increases.
+Eventually MI becomes zero at a critical value of time.
+This critical value of time is affected by the backreaction $b$ present in the system.
+We observe that the critical time and the Page time shows a similar dependency on parameter $b$.
+Post Page time, the emergence of an island gives way to the disconnected entanglement wedge corresponding to black hole subsystems which in turn implies vanishing of the MI between them.
+It was observed that the timescale associated with this MI saturation aligns with the order of scrambling time.